CONDITIONS WE TREAT

 THE BLACKBIRD HEALTH DIFFERENCE

 “It’s important to seek professional support when anxiety becomes persistent, severe, and interferes with daily life.
-Parents should also seek support for themselves if they feel overwhelmed, unsure about how to respond, or if anxiety is causing conflict within the family.”
+Anxiety can mean other conditions are present, so parents seek support and a comprehensive evaluationtion for their children.”

 — Caitlin Kolba, LCSW, Certified Clinical Trauma